eclipse-tractusx/tractusx-edc/edc-tests/src/main/resources/deployment/helm/managed-identity-wallets/README.md

 Based on the [official documentation](https://ktor.io/docs/docker.html#getting-the-application-ready) below the steps to build and run this service via Docker.

-First step is to clone the reppsitory of the Managed-Identity-Wallet application and check out the following commit
+First step is to clone the repository of the Managed-Identity-Wallet application and check to branch `edc-timeout-fix`

 ```
 git clone https://github.com/catenax-ng/product-core-managed-identity-wallets.git

-git checkout 3440deaa36441ed5e2bd87f1bacc96ac309cd8b9
+git checkout edc-timeout-fix
 ```

 Then build it using Gradle: